vlitejs/vlite/README.md

 ### Examples

-The project includes several examples of `vLitejs` implementation in the directory `examples`.
+The project includes several examples of vLitejs implementation in the directory `examples`.
 Run the following commands to build the assets for the examples:

 ```bash
 npm run build && npm run build:example
 ```

-If you're interested in playing around with `vLitejs`, you can use the online code playground on JSFiddle:
+If you're interested in playing around with vLitejs, you can use the online code playground on JSFiddle:

 - [HTML5 video](https://jsfiddle.net/yoriiis/42v8m3cp)
 - [HTML5 video HLS.js](https://jsfiddle.net/yoriiis/63hkza8n)